wildfly/quickstart/ejb-security-interceptors/README.md

 2. A server side interceptor to receive the identity and request that the call switches to that identity.
 3. A JAAS LoginModule to decide if the user of the connection is allowed to execute requests as the specified identity.

-The quickstart then makes use of two EJBs, `SecuredEJB` and `IntermediateEJB`, to verify that the propagation and identity switching is correct.
+The quickstart then makes use of two EJBs, `SecuredEJB` and `IntermediateEJB`, to verify that the propagation and identity switching is correct and a `RemoteClient` standalone client.

+### SecuredEJB

-1. The `SecuredEJB` which has three methods:
+The `SecuredEJB` has three methods:

     String getSecurityInformation();
     boolean roleOneMethod();